ccastndsu/todo-api/demodir/README.md

 # 1) Logging into Rancher
-Logins to Rancher are now managed by a Active Directory security group that is managed by CCAST Staff.
+Logins to Rancher are now managed by an Active Directory security group that is managed by CCAST Staff in [Grouper](https://grouper.it.ndsu.edu/grouper).

 For new users to be granted access to Rancher, please email ndsu.ccast.support@ndsu.edu